codeforkansascity/clear-my-record-law-codification/docs/database/Loading.md

 1.110   (Repealed L. 1978 H.B.
 1634 § A)        1/2/1979^M

 198.041 (Transferred 1994; now 199.350)         8/28/1994^M
+202.240	(Repealed L. 1980 H.B.
+1724 § 1)	8/13/1980
 202.250 (1969; Combined with 202.240)   8/28/1969^M
 ```

+Note
-Note "Transferred" and "Repealed" are not alwas at the beginning of the line.
+* "Transferred" and "Repealed" are not alwas at the beginning of the line.
+* Repealed statutes are not in the list of active sections with headnotes.
+* Statutes that have been transferd are not in the list of active sections with headnotes.
+*

 We have been using the term Superceded instead of Transfer"